 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-Mr. Speaker, the entity that my colleague referenced is not one created by the Government of Nunavut, thereby, the finances and operations assessment will not be undertaken by the Government of Nunavut.
+The entity that my colleague referenced is not one created by the Government of Nunavut, thereby the finances and operations assessment will not be undertaken by the Government of Nunavut.
 I can't really speak to what this entity's mandate would be.

-However, what I can say is: as long as any newly created group can assist in constructing more building units anywhere in Nunavut, even including this new entity our colleague mentioned by NTI, I would gladly accept their help since we all face this shortage of housing units in Nunavut, and all Nunavummiut organizations should work together to build more units, irrespective of if it is for government buildings, for Nunavut Tunngavik Inc., or even by other regional birthright corporations to ensure that Inuit in Nunavut can access more units, God willing, Mr. Speaker.
+However, what I can say is as long as any newly created group can assist in constructing more building units anywhere in Nunavut, even including this new entity our colleague mentioned by NTI, I would gladly accept their help since we all face this shortage of housing units in Nunavut, and all Nunavut organizations should work together to build more units, irrespective of if it is for government buildings, for Nunavut Tunngavik Incorporated, or even by other regional birthright corporations to ensure that Inuit in Nunavut can access more units, God willing, Mr. Speaker.

-Mr. Speaker, I feel this inadvertent slip is too humongous as our speaker is not a god, so I will stop my response there.
+Mr. Speaker, I feel this inadvertent slip is too humongous, as our Speaker is not a god, so I will stop my response there.
 Thank you, Mr. Speaker.

-Speaker (interpretation): A bit much! (interpretation ends) Oral Questions.
+Speaker: Oral Questions.
 Member for Uqqummiut, Ms. Killiktee.